 Moms Demand Action was founded by Shannon Watts following the Sandy Hook shooting, building a modest Facebook group into a movement with over 8 million supporters.
 They have educational resources and work to empower people with information and direct actions—from contacting lawmakers to loading you with facts to share at your holiday dinner table.
 Moms Demand Action has also partnered with Mayors Against Illegal Guns to form Everytown For Gun Safety, a nationwide network that performs research, aids gun violence survivors and survivors of domestic abuse, and maintains a community safety fund.

 You can also donate directly to families and communities.
-GoFundMe has verified campaigns for Uvalde and Buffalo, and it’s a great place to start.
+GoFundMe will often have verified campaigns for the victims of mass shootings, and it’s a great place to start.
 It’s also a good time to donate blood.

 2. Volunteer your time.